130B848/seckill/README.md

 cd seckill
 cmake -DWITH_BUNDLED_SSL=on .
 make seckill -j8
-# start redis-server in another window
+# start redis-server in other windows or use & to run in background
-redis-server # Use *redis-cli* to FLUSHALL if you want to clear and return to initial status ./seckill
+redis-server --port 6379 # Use *redis-cli -p 6379* to FLUSHALL if you want to clear and return to initial status redis-server --port 6380 redis-server --port 6381
+./seckill
 ```